 - The maximum period for which Kela or your unemployment fund pays you unemployment allowance is coming to an end

 - You are not entitled to extended unemployment allowance.

 The TE Office must provide you with an opportunity to take part in services promoting employment before you lose your right to unemployment allowance.
 If there are no suitable rehabilitation or training opportunities or services available, your home municipality must offer you employment.
 The TE Office must notify your home municipality of the employment obligation and your rights.

 If you take part in employment-promoting services offered to you, you will continue to receive the unemployment allowance during the services and after they have ended.
 Likewise, the payment of the unemployment allowance will continue after your fixed-term employment relationship has ended.

 The multisectoral joint services promoting employment are provided in a cooperation of Kela, the TE Offices and municipalities.
 In the service, the authorities together guide their clients to employment, rehabilitation, and social and health care services.
 In some municipalities, all of these services are available in one place, while others have made different arrangements for the cooperation.

-The TE Office or the social services department in your municipality can refer you to multisectoral joint services if you fulfil certain conditions.
+The TE Office or your municipality can refer you to multisectoral joint services if you fulfil certain conditions.
 You will particularly benefit from the cooperation by the authorities if you have multiple problems that need to be figured out before your employment.